-- 32. In the absence of "gross income," one would not have more than \$400 of "net earnings from selfemployment."
-[See 26 U.S.C.
-1402(a)] - 33.
-The "taxable income" upon which the income tax is imposed in Section 1 of the Internal Revenue Code is defined at Section 63 of the Internal Revenue Code.
+33. In the absence of "gross income," one would not have more than \$400 of "net earnings from self-employment."
+[See 26 U.S.C. ° 1402(a)]

+34. The "taxable income" upon which the income tax is imposed in Section 1 of the Internal Revenue Code is defined at Section 63 of the Internal Revenue Code.
 (See 26 U.S.C.
-Sections 1 and 63.) - 34.
-The term "taxable income" is defined differently for those who itemize deductions and those who don't itemize deductions. - 35.
-For those who do itemize deductions, the term "taxable income" means "gross income" minus the deductions allowed by Chapter 1 of the Internal Revenue Code, other than the standard deduction. - 36.
-For those who do not itemize deductions, the term "taxable income" means "adjusted gross income" minus the standard deduction and the deduction or personal exemptions provided in section 151 of the Internal Revenue Code.
+Sections 1 and 63.)

+35. The term "taxable income" is defined differently for those who itemize deductions and those who don't itemize deductions.
+(See Questions 153 and 154 below)

+36. For those who do itemize deductions, the term "taxable income" means "gross income" minus the deductions allowed by Chapter 1 of the Internal Revenue Code, other than the standard deduction.
+(Common knowledge).

+37. For those who do not itemize deductions, the term "taxable income" means "adjusted gross income" minus the standard deduction and the deduction or personal exemptions provided in section 151 of the Internal Revenue Code.
 (See 26 U.S.C.
 151.)
+(Ex.
+089)

-37. For individuals, the term "adjusted gross income" means gross income minus certain deductions.
+38. For individuals, the term "adjusted gross income" means gross income minus certain deductions.
+(Common knowledge )